 The Canada-based one-man-show DIY Packraft began shipping in 2016, with UK-based Ironraft hot on its tail in 2017.
 Both companies offer DIY packraft kits with pre-cut panels of heat-sealable PU-coated nylon and designs very similar to those of Alpacka.
 DIYers “weld” the sections together with a heat iron (and a dab or two of Aquaseal) over the course of about 20 hours.
 Users can choose to install extras like tie-downs, thigh straps, a spray skirt, or a TiZip zipper for internal storage.

-DIY Packraft currently sells all of its packraft kits for under $200.
+DIY Packraft currently sells solo packraft kits for $175 to $280.
 This is a potentially unbeatable value for a light whitewater-capable boat built out of high-denier fabrics, besting even the cheapest Chinese imports.
 DIY packrafts are still very new in the packrafting word, but represent an exciting direction in the market.